oleksis/youtube-dl-gui/README.md

 ```

 ### Windows Subsystem for Linux
-Some issues is possible.
+Some issues are possible.
 Can read more in: [Troubleshooting GUI Linux apps on openSUSE on WSLg](https://boxofcables.dev/why-do-apps-look-weird-on-wslg-on-opensuse/)

 ```bash
 sudo zypper -n install --no-recommends -t pattern gnome